-By 2020 the Millennials generation will account for 50% of the workforce around world [source].
+By 2020 the Millennials generation will account for 50% of the workforce around the world [source].

 There is no surprise that this new generation is taking over the market but companies must be well prepared for answering their needs.
 Generation shifts at companies demand a change in work culture and organization.
 So which aspects should recruiters focus their full force?

 - Focus on innovations.
-Millennials have grown up on new technologies.
-At times of war for talent your recruiting process should stand out.
+Millennials have grown up with new technologies.
+At times of war for talent, your recruiting process should stand out.
 Awake their curiosity to your brand from the very beginning.

 - Make it personalized.
 Believe me, your offer is more likely to be memorable if the candidates see that the message they receive is crafted for them.

 - Build strong Employer Branding.
 Focus on a long-term strategy.
 It is worth investing money in marketing tools which will successfully support Your Employer Branding.

 You may wonder how to put this information into practice?
 My suggestion to you is:

 - Deliver your message to an applicant not only by e-mail but also by mobile text (SMS).